B. S. Cunningham Company: History

 In 1949 Briggs Cunningham met Phil Walters, who raced Midgets and Stock cars under the nom de course "Ted Tappet".
 Walters began driving for Cunningham, taking the wheel of the latter's Cadillac-powered Healey Silverstone the following year.
 Walters was also a partner with Bill Frick in Frick-Tappet Motors, which had started out as a Volkswagen and Porsche dealership but had begun building auto conversions called "Fordillacs" by installing new Cadillac V8 engines into 1949 Ford chassis.

 Cunningham bought a Fordillac after seeing one at a hill-climb, planning to enter it in the 1950 24 Hours of Le Mans.
 The Fordillac was rejected by the Le Mans organizers due to its engine swap, so instead Cunningham entered two cars based on the Cadillac Series 61.

 The first was dubbed "Petit Pataud" by the French in a possible reference to a puppy in a French children's book from the 1930s.
 This car's appearance was essentially stock, with changes that included a dual-carburetor intake manifold, brake cooling ducts, a second fuel tank, and extra lights.

 While engine swaps were illegal, body modifications were permitted, so the second car had its stock body removed and a new aluminum body fabricated over a metal tube framework.
 The custom body, lower and narrower than stock, was designed and built with the help of engineer Howard Weinmann from Grumman.
 Another feature was the use of five carburetors.
 This car was named "Le Monstre".

-Designer and bodywork specialist Bob Blake was hurredly brought in to repair "Petit Pataud" when it was damaged in a pre-race shunt with "Le Monstre".
+Designer and bodywork specialist Bob Blake was hurriedly brought in to repair "Petit Pataud" when it was damaged in a pre-race shunt with "Le Monstre".
 Blake later joined B. S. Cunningham and remained responsible for building the cars until 1955.

 Brothers Cowles "Miles" Collier and Sam Collier partnered to drive "Petit Pataud", and finished in tenth place.
 Cunningham and co-driver Walters were in "Le Monstre", and finished one place behind the other Cadillac in eleventh place.

 In preparation for his next attempt at Le Mans, Cunningham bought the Frick-Tappett Motors company.
 The operation was moved from Long Island, New York to West Palm Beach, Florida, and renamed the "B. S. Cunningham Company".

 After fielding cars at Circuit de la Sarthe from 1951 to 1955, several of the Cunningham racing team retired following the 1955 Le Mans disaster.
 1955 also marked the end of the grace period the American Internal Revenue Service allowed for a company to become profitable.
 With few cars having been built and no profits to show, the IRS reclassified the B. S. Cunningham Company as a hobby, meaning that the racing and production expenses were no longer tax deductible.
 Briggs Cunningham wound up the operation and sold the West Palm Beach factory.
+An attempt at reviving the company was made in 2001 under Bob Lutz and Briggs Cunningham III (son of the company founder), although production did not commence.